-Press release of the BCT Executive Board meeting held 27 November 2013
+Press Release of the BCT Executive Board meeting held on 26 February 2014:

-(For further data on the economic and financial situation, please refer to the Central Bank of Tunisia website: www.bct.gov.tn )
+(For more data on the economic and financial situation, please refer to the Central Bank of Tunisia web site : www.bct.gov.tn)

 Communiqué: signing of a deposit convention at the BCT